top of page

 Do we accept any Rabies Vector Species?

-Here in MA those species are defined as: bats, bears, beavers, bobcats, coyotes, fishers, foxes, otters, raccoons, skunks, and woodchucks
+Note: when admits are open we do not work with category 1 RVS species aside from woodchucks.
+In MA those other species are defined as: bats, bears, beavers, bobcats, coyotes, fishers, foxes, otters, raccoons, and skunks.
+Thank you for your understanding!

 RVS